 Did you know that messaging is the number one reported use of smartphones?

 That’s why implementing SMS and MMS marketing can be such a valuable tool.
 Your customers are much more likely to receive, open, and read your message when it comes via text.
-In fact, many of your customers actually prefer text marketing over other channels thanks to the benefits of SMS.
+In fact, many of your customers actually prefer this marketing method over other channels thanks to the benefits of SMS.

 Text message marketing is a great way to engage your audiences.
 With high open rates and quick response times, SMS and MMS messages offer you a direct connection with your customers, no matter where they are.
 Image courtesy of Aviaro.